mzettersten/lwl_typ_animals/README.md

     └── final_images
 ```

 ## Details on individual folders

 Below are more detailed explanations of individual folder components

+### Data Analysis

+This folder contains the data anad analysis scripts for both the pilot and the registered report experiment.

+### Figures

+The main figures included in the registered report.

+### Lookit Experiments

+This folder includes the main stimuli and trial information used in the Lookit experiments reported in the registered report

 ### LWL Experiment Demo